 - Questionnaires about how new features are working.

-There are no limits to the ways you can use questions and surveys to collect information from employees.
-Of course, the system collects a lot of information about how your application is being used, but surveys give you even more in addition to the raw data being collected.
+There are no limits to how you can use questions and surveys to collect employee information and sentiment.
+Of course, the system collects a lot of information about how your application is used, but surveys provide additional insights beyond the raw data.

 System Alerts

-It could be an alert that a system is going to be down for maintenance.
-Or, an alert might be necessary to tell users about something not working during certain hours.
-The truth is, in-app help isn’t only about help, it’s also about communication and getting information to employees quickly and where it’s relevant.
+It could be an alert that a system will be down for maintenance.
+An alert may also be necessary to notify users when something is not working during certain hours.
+In-app help isn’t just about support; it’s also about communication and delivering information to employees quickly and where it’s relevant.

-Then there are special uses like using alerts to prevent access to parts of an application or even tell users a feature is coming soon.
-There are no limitations to how and when you can provide users with alerts with in-app help tools.
+Then there are specific uses, such as alerts that prevent access to parts of an application or notify users that a feature is coming soon.
+There are no limitations on how or when you can provide users with alerts via in-app help tools.

 How They Help Your Employees & Organization

-You probably already have a lot of ideas on how in-app help will improve your application while helping employees and your organization.
-As you look at some of the ways in-app help can work, it gets you thinking about how different parts of your organization’s applications can be improved with better-trained employees.
+You probably already have many ideas on how in-app help can improve your application and support employees and your organization.
+As you consider how in-app help can work, it prompts you to think about how different parts of your organization’s applications can be improved with better-trained employees.

-There are many reasons we’ve implemented in-app guides for the organization and we’d love to help your organization take advantage of them too.
-Read on to learn more about how they can help your organization and employees too.
+We’ve implemented in-app guides for the organization for many reasons, and we’d love to help your organization take advantage of them as well.
+Read on to learn how they can help your organization and employees.
 You’ll see how much of a win-win they can be for your organization.

 Employees can’t use your software if they get stuck.
-In-app help helps in several different ways to keep employees from getting stuck.
+In-app help provides several ways to keep employees from getting stuck.
 The analytics they provide can show you exactly where employees are running afoul in the application.

-Or, for those places you’ve discovered are troublesome for employees, in-app help can pop up right in the place they need it most.
-If a popup isn’t the desired method to solve the issue, perhaps it’s simply a badge that can be clicked to provide more context in situations they otherwise were having trouble with.
+Or, for places you’ve identified as troublesome for employees, in-app help can appear where they need it most.
+If a pop-up isn’t the right way to resolve the issue, it may simply be a badge that can be clicked for more context when users are having trouble.

 Reduce Helpdesk Tickets/Calls

 This is a biggie right here.
-Making employees access help outside of an application is one more hurdle to getting help.
-It’s one they might not be willing to jump over and instead would rather call the help desk.
+Making employees access help outside an application is another hurdle to getting help.
+They might not be willing to jump over it and instead would call the help desk.

-If employees have the tools they need to help themselves they’re more willing to do it.
-That’s especially true if it’s easily accessible with the click of a button.
-Not only that, you can provide an easy way for them to call the help desk right in a help center.
-Or, better yet, give them some options on the top issues they call for first before they can even get to the help desk phone number or chat.
+Employees with the tools to help themselves are more willing to do it.
+That’s especially true if it’s easily accessible with a single click.
+Not only that, but you can also provide an easy way for them to call the help desk right from a help center.
+Or, better yet, give them options for the top issues they call for before they reach the help desk phone number or chat.

 Increased Job Effectiveness

-I don’t know about you, but I’m always looking for the fastest way to do a task if I’m not shown any other way to do it.
+I don’t know about you, but I always look for the fastest way to do a task if I’m not shown any other way.
 That means the ideal method isn’t always the process being done.
-Instead, employees work through it themselves and figure out the way that works for them whether right or wrong.
+Instead, employees work through it themselves and determine what works for them, whether right or wrong.

-That could mean bypassing important processes or just flat-out doing things wrong.
+That could mean bypassing critical processes or just flat-out doing things wrong.
 Don’t let that happen!
-The worst part is when someone learns their way (the wrong way) and then teaches others to do it their way too.
-Suddenly you have half the organization doing things wrong and causing an even bigger training issue.
+The worst part is when someone learns their way (the wrong way) and then teaches others to do it their way.
+Suddenly, half the organization is doing things wrong, exacerbating the training issue.

-A job aid may not be followed properly because people scan it and improvise.
-In-app help doesn’t have to be scanned because it tells you exactly what to do next and how to do it.
+A job aid may not be followed as intended because people scan it and improvise.
+In-app help doesn’t require scanning; it tells you exactly what to do next and how to do it.

 More Feedback

-The more feedback you can gather the easier it is to improve processes and the application itself.
-In-app help isn’t just about help, it’s about feedback and lots of it.
-You can collect feedback from employees as they use your application where it’s the most helpful to you.
+The more feedback you can gather, the easier it is to improve processes and the application.
+In-app help isn’t just about help; it’s about feedback and lots of it.
+You can collect feedback from employees as they use your application, where it’s most helpful to you.

 Gathering feedback from your employees benefits your organization and employees in two ways.